Skip to main content

 Specialist solicitors should then prepare and issue any necessary notices on the business’ behalf, to minimise any risk of invalid drafting or service.

-Clear records and a paper trail should be kept to evidence the fact and circumstances of any breach or other event giving rise to the right to terminate.
+Clear records and a paper trail should be kept, to evidence the fact and circumstances of any breach or other event giving rise to the right to terminate.
 Records and evidence of the financial and commercial effect of any breach or termination event should also be maintained, in case the contract termination is challenged and needs to be explained in any subsequent dispute or litigation.

 How we can help with terminating contracts

-Ensuring that you have obtained the best possible guidance before deciding and proceeding to terminate any commercial contract will help to ensure the best result for your business.
-Our Commercial Dispute Resolution specialists are experienced and expert in navigating contractual termination queries and dealing with the drafting and serving of notices.
+Ensuring you’ve obtained the best possible guidance before deciding and proceeding to terminate any commercial contract will help ensure the best result for your business.

 [2] Even worse, affirmation often leads to the counterparty then alleging repudiatory (i.e. serious/devastating) breach of contract on the part of the business which sought to terminate.
 Repudiation can leave a business open to recission of the contract, plus a claim for damages relating to what the injured party would have made if the contract had remained in effect

-[4] A very recent example of this occurred in the case of DD Classics Ltd v Chen [2022] EWHC 1404 (Comm)
+[4] An example of this occurred in the case of DD Classics Ltd v Chen [2022] EWHC 1404 (Comm)

 [5] See Walker Morris’ briefing for advice as to the ‘who, when and how’ of service of legal notices (including termination notices)